equinor/eds-powerapps-poc/README.md

 # EDS Power Apps POC

-This repository is for evaluating how to support Power Apps in the EDS.
+This repository is for evaluating how to support Power Apps in the Equinor Design System.
 The content will be moved to the [EDS repo](https://github.com/equinor/design-system) once we know what we’re doing 😉